Robert Gilbert (musician): Life

 But the opportunity for further success was denied when Adolf Hitler became chancellor in 1933 and the first of the Nuremberg laws were enacted which denied Jews access to work in theater, film, music or any arts or entertainment occupations or venues.
 And Gilbert along with his family fled Berlin.
 The next years were spent in Vienna, where Gilbert learned the Viennese dialect and continued writing poetry as the Nazi influence gained strength until Austria welcomed Hitler in 1938.
 Since Jews were not allowed to travel, it was only with great difficulties that he escaped from Austria to France and from there to America in 1939.

 For ten years, Gilbert, his wife Elke and their daughter Marianne lived in Riverdale, a suburb of New York City for ten years.
 There Gilbert set himself the task of learning English, especially the everyday language as spoken in the streets, with hopes of eventually reaching Broadway.
-In the meantime he found work in clubs and cabarets, which brought an intermittent income, while Elke worked in factories as a seamstress.
+In the meantime, he found work in clubs and cabarets, which brought an intermittent income, while Elke worked in factories as a seamstress.
 During these years, Gilbert published his first volume of poetry, Meine Reime, Deine Reime, which contained his serious insights, along with sharp political satire, and reminiscences of the lost beloved city of Berlin.
 The volume was admired by Bertolt Brecht who hoped to get it re-published in Germany.

-Meanwhile, Robert's father Jean Gilbert and his second family were also forced to flee from Nazi Germany, traveling first to Spain, then to England and finally Argentina.
-Jean Gilbert found work as orchestra conductor for Buenos Aires Radio in 1939, certainly a comedown from his earlier wealth and renown in Germany, but still a good position where he could use his musical talents.
+Meanwhile, Robert's father Jean Gilbert and his second family were also forced to flee from Nazi Germany, travelling first to Spain, then to England and finally Argentina.
+Jean Gilbert found work as an orchestra conductor for Buenos Aires Radio in 1939, certainly a comedown from his earlier wealth and renown in Germany, but still a good position where he could use his musical talents.
 He died there unexpectedly in 1942 at the relatively young age of sixty-three.

-Despite improving his American English, Gilbert's efforts to reach the Broadway theaters were unsuccessful and in 1949, he returned to Europe.
-There the post-war theater and film industry was reviving, not in Berlin, which was still a divided city, but in Munich.
+Despite improving his American English, Gilbert's efforts to reach the Broadway theatres were unsuccessful and in 1949, he returned to Europe.
+There the post-war theatre and film industry was reviving, not in Berlin, which was still a divided city, but in Munich.
 Gilbert was welcomed upon his return and in 1950 he had a successful one-man theatrical evening.
 After the end of the wartime ban on works by Jewish writers and composers, his earlier songs were played everywhere.
 These continued to provide some income.
 One striking feature of Gilbert's interviews and appearances during this time was that there was no mention of the reason for his ten-year absence or of the Nazi murderous persecution of Jews.